massimo-zaniboni/blog-mzan/content/posts/post-010.md

 guix system reconfigure host.scm
 ```

-Only after this, we have defined the `docker` user.
+Only after this, the `docker` user is defined.
 TODO probably this is a bug of Guix.

-We will add the `docker` user, in this way:
+I add the `docker` user, in this way:

 ```scheme
     (users (cons*